stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

     annotations:
       cert-manager.io/issuer: "letsencrypt-cloudflare"  # Reference your Issuer or ClusterIssuer cert-manager.io/acme-challenge-type: http01 # Use HTTP-01 challenge
-      external-dns.alpha.kubernetes.io/hostname: <domain name that you want to use>
+      external-dns.alpha.kubernetes.io/hostname: <DNS name that you want to use>
     hosts:
-      - host: <domain name that you want to use>
+      - host: <DNS name that you want to use>
         paths:
           - path: /
             pathType: Prefix